sketch-hq/fig2sketch/README.md

 ## About .sketch files

-.sketch files are build based on an (open format)[https://github.com/sketch-hq/sketch-document].
+.sketch files are build based on an [open format](https://github.com/sketch-hq/sketch-document).
 Feel free to take a look if you want to know more about the format, and especially if you plan to contribute to the project.

 ## Contributing
 We would love you to contribute to fig2sketch, pull requests are welcome!
 Please see the [CONTRIBUTING guidelines](CONTRIBUTING.md) for more information.